 Broward County

-Small plane crashes near North Perry Airport, occupants injured, police say
+Small plane crashes near North Perry Airport.
+Here’s a look at other accidents

 A single-engine Cessna 172P crashed onto a lawn near North Perry Airport and South Florida State Hospital.